datatalkbv/datatalkbv.github.io/docs/eula.md

 7.2 Data Processing Agreement: If required by applicable law, the parties agree to enter into a separate data processing agreement to govern the processing of personal data through the Service.

+7.3 Data Ownership: You shall own all right, title, and interest in and to all of your data and shall have sole responsibility for the legality, reliability, integrity, accuracy, and quality of your data.

+7.4 Security Measures: DataTalk shall implement and maintain appropriate technical and organizational measures to protect your data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access.

+7.5 Data Backup: DataTalk shall perform regular backups of your data and store such backups in a secure off-site location.
+In the event of any loss or damage to your data, your sole and exclusive remedy shall be for DataTalk to use reasonable commercial endeavors to restore the lost or damaged data from the latest backup.

 ## 8. Confidentiality

 8.1 Confidential Information: Each party agrees that during the term of this EULA and for a period of five (5) years thereafter, it will use the same degree of care it uses to protect its own confidential information of similar nature and importance, but no less than reasonable care, to protect the confidentiality of Confidential Information received from the other party.

 8.2 Exclusions: Confidential Information shall not include information that (a) is or becomes publicly known through no act or omission of the receiving party; (b) was in the receiving party's lawful possession prior to the disclosure; (c) is lawfully disclosed to the receiving party by a third party without restriction on disclosure; or (d) is independently developed by the receiving party without use of or reference to the disclosing party's Confidential Information.

 ## 9. AI Output Disclaimer